MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 > [!IMPORTANT]
-> If you have the new relevance search experience available but you set your default search experience to categorized search, then the old relevance search experience and categorized is available.
-To use the new relevance search experience, you must set your deault search experience to, Relevance Search.
+> If you have the new Relevance Search experience available but you set your default search experience to Categorized Search, then the old relevance search experience and categorized is available.
+To use the new relevance search experience, you must set your default search experience to, Relevance Search.

 ## Use the old relevance search experience